Preterm Birth

 Cerclage: A procedure in which a stitch is placed around the cervix to attempt to hold it closed to prevent or delay preterm birth.

-Cesarean Delivery: Surgery in which a baby is delivered through a cut (incision) in the uterus.
+Cesarean delivery: Surgery in which a baby is delivered through a cut (incision) in the uterus.

-Gestational Age: The age of a pregnancy, usually given in weeks.
+Gestational age: The age of a pregnancy, usually given in weeks.
 A pregnancy is dated from the first day of the last menstrual period.
 The standard length of pregnancy is 40 weeks.

 Laparoscopy: A type of surgery in which the surgeon looks inside the body with a slender camera and performs surgery with special instruments inserted through small incisions.
 Also called “minimally invasive surgery.”

-Magnesium Sulfate: A medication that helps the fetal brain and nervous system mature and reduces the risk of cerebral palsy in the event of a possible preterm birth.
+Magnesium sulfate: A medication that helps the fetal brain and nervous system mature and reduces the risk of cerebral palsy in the event of a possible preterm birth.

 Progesterone: A hormone that regulates the menstrual cycle and plays a role in pregnancy.
 It is also used as a medication.